aaronmurniadi/cv-typst/aaron_murniadi_cv.typ

   [My Blog],
   [
     #publication-heading(
-      detail: [#link("https://aaron-pm.bearblog.dev/")[https://aaron-pm.bearblog.dev/] "This blog serves as a platform for me to share my ideas, projects, and reflections—covering everything from technical insights to philosophical musings."],
+      detail: [#link("https://aaron-pm.bearblog.dev/")[https://aaron-pm.bearblog.dev/] "This blog serves as a platform for sharing my ideas, projects, and reflections—covering everything from technical insights to philosophical musings."],
       year: [],
     )
   ],